ncatlab/nlab-content/pages/4/4/5/0/10544/content.md

 Here's a list of the papers I've written: [link](https://arxiv.org/search/math?searchtype=author&query=Loregian%2C+F)

 [This](http://tetrapharmakon.github.io) is my personal website.
-It's way more up to date than the nLab...
+It's way more up to date than this page here...

 Write me an email any time!